Skip to navigation Skip to content

 • a Claim for Youth Allowance (SY001) or Claim for Austudy (SY002) paper claim

-Where a SOA Shell claim is allocated to a Student Processing skilled Service Officer and the claim is for a job seeker or Australian Apprentice, it must be re-categorised appropriately:
+A SOA Shell claim that is categorised as a student claim but is actually a job seeker or Australian Apprentice claim, must be re-categorised appropriately:

 • Youth Allowance job seeker (ZALL_ZJSP_NCL_PAPER)